hedyhefty/wooshyaApp/README.md

 # wooshyaApp
-* Website for international student job seeking
+* Website for international student career in japan.

-* Designed by ST Wang and ZZ Zhang
+* Designed by ST Wang and ZZ Zhang.

 ### init setting:
 * You have to install mysql and go get the package below: